 - Arabian Nights Island is based on the traditional stories of Arabic culture found in One Thousand and One Nights (also known as Arabian Nights, of course).

-- Episode 1: “How Bazaar” is a pun on the phrase “how bizarre”, and one of the settings is a bazaar (Middle Eastern marketplace).
+- Episode 1: “How Bazaar” is a pun on the phrase “how bizarre.”
+One of the places in Ep.
+1 is a bazaar (Middle Eastern marketplace).

 - The coin-counting guy in the treasure keep in Episode 2 looks a little like Binary Bard from Astro-Knights Island, with a red jewel over one eye.